 You can make the salsa verde ahead of time and store in the fridge for days.

 The salsa verde is the easiest sauce you can make for skirt steak, but will also work on other cuts of meat, chicken, or pork.
 Try spooning some of the salsa verde over my crispy skin chicken thighs with red cabbage slaw.

 Also, take advantage of my $1 olive oil promo code from The Oil Club.
 It’s some of the best extra virgin I have ever tasted and the promo is a steal!

 How Do I Sous Vide A Steak?

-Cooking a sous vide steak is a lot easier than you think, the only piece of equipment you will need is this immersion circulator.
+Cooking a sous vide steak is a lot easier than you think.
+The only piece of equipment you will need is this immersion circulator.
 Prices have really come down for that, and all you need to do is set the circulator in a large pot of water and set it to the desired temperature that you want your steak.
-I set my sous vide to 127 in the video below, and allowed the steak to cook for 3 hours.
+I set my sous vide to 127 degrees in the video below and allowed the steak to cook for 3 hours.

 Just like the recipes above, preheat the cast iron pan with just enough oil to coat the bottom.
-Then sear on all sides until very crusty, about 1 minute per side.
-Let the steak rest for 5 minutes, the enjoy the juiciest sous vide steak ever.
+Then sear on all sides until very crusty for about 1 minute per side.
+Let the steak rest for 5 minutes and enjoy the juiciest sous vide steak ever.